 We’ve all been there.
 You receive a giant box, but the actual product takes up about a quarter of the box.
 Pretty big waste of space.

-It’s also better for customers, many of whom will appreciate the efficient use of packaging material.
+It’s also better for shoppers, many of whom will appreciate the efficient use of packaging material.
 Less packaging also means less for them to deal with during recycling.

-A green third-party logistics company, or 3PL, can help immensely with sustainable shipping practices for your business, from sourcing eco-friendly packaging options to ensuring green shipping methods.
+A sustainable third-party logistics company, or 3PL, can help immensely with sustainable shipping practices, from sourcing eco-friendly packaging options to ensuring greener last mile delivery methods.

 An experienced green 3PL will also likely be working with other partners in the supply chain and trucking industry with the same commitment to the environment.
 These partners are likely to utilize optimum routes to reduce carbon emissions, green fuel sources, and more fuel-efficient practices.